firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-39/2017-01-03-it-happened-to-me-my-doppleganger-stole-my-credit-card-info-and-then-my-life.md

 ---
 layout: story
+category: short story
+issue: 39, January 2017
+issue-cover: issue-39-cover.png
+issue-buy-link:
 title: "It Happened To Me: My Doppleganger Stole My Credit Card Info, and then My Life"
+subtitle:
-author: Nino Cipri
+author: nino-cipri
+author-2:
+author-3:
+editor: brian-j-white
+illustrator:
+copyeditor:
+selector:
+translator:
+narrator:
+letterer:
 date: 2017-01-03 12:01:00 -0500
-category: short story
-permalink: /issue39/chapter/it-happened-to-me-my-doppleganger-stole-my-credit-card-info-and-then-my-life/
+permalink: issue39/chapter/it-happened-to-me-my-doppleganger-stole-my-credit-card-info-and-then-my-life/
+audiourl:
 teaser: "The Nono thing started when you were a toddler.
 Nono was your favorite word, and your father and I liked to say that it wasn't you who'd pulled all of the dishtowels out of the drawer.
 It was Nono."
+art:
+artcaption:
+translated:
+language:
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
 published: true
 ---